ShakeShock/NFTMinting/README.md

 - `level` a `uint16` which represents character level (from 0 to 3)
 - `civilization` a `uint8` which represents the civilization it belongs
-- `stage` a `uint8` which represents current civilization
+- `stage` a `uint8` which represents current time epoch (I think this can be scrapped)

-This three properties are hashed and result on an `ipfs` link with character attributes:
+The hash of this three properties are key to get an `ipfs` link with character attributes:

 ```json
 {